wizeline/wize-docs/engineering-ladder/tech-leads.md

 ## Practices

-- Promotes best practices within the Team based on the Wizeline Way.
+- Promotes best practices within the Team taking into account Wizeline's manifesto.
 - Leadership & Management
 - Provides Technical Leadership on a daily basis to the team members.
 - Promotes a healthy environment within the team.